textcreationpartnership/A01001/README.md

 ##Content Summary##

 #####Front#####
-THE WONDERFVL DISCOVERIE OF THE Witchcrafts of Margaret and Phillip Flower, daughters of Ioan Flower

 #####Body#####

 1. THE WONDERFVLL DISCOVERIE OF THE Witch-craftes of Margraet and Phillip Flower▪ Daughters of Ioan Flower, by BEAVER CASTLE, and executed at LINCOLNE the 11. of March.
 1618.

     _ The Story followes.

-    _ THE EXAMINATION of Anne Baker of Bottesford in the County of Leicester Spinster, taken March, 1.
-1618. by the Right Honourable, Francis Earle of Rutland, Sir George Manners Knight, two of his Maiesties Iustices of the peace for the County of Lincolne, and Samuel Fleming Doctor of Diuinitie, one of his Maiesties Iustices of the peace for the County of Leicester aforesaid.

-    _ The Examination of Ioan Willimot, taken the 28. of February, in the 16. yeare of the raigne of our Soueraigne Lord, IAMES, ouer England King &c. and ouer Scotland the 52. before Alexander Amcotts Esquire, one of his Maiesties Iustices of the peace of the said parts and County.

-    _ The Examination of the said Ioan Willimott, taken the second day of March in the yeare abouesaid, before the said Alexander Amcots.

-    _ The Examination of Ioane Willimot of Goadby in the County of Leicester Widdow, taken the 17. of March, 1618▪ by Sir Henry Hastings Knight, and Samuel Fleming Doctor of Diuinitie, two of his Maiesties Iustices of the Peace of the said County of Leicester.

-    _ The Examination of Ellen Greene of Stathorne in the County of Leicester, taken the 17. of March 1618. by Sir Henry Hastings Kt: and Samuel Fleming D. of Diuinitie, two of his Maiesties Iustices of the Peace of his said County.

-    _ The Examination of Phillip Flower, Sister of Margaret Flower, and Daughters of Ioane Flower, before SrWilliam Pelham, and Mr. Butler, Iustices of the Peace, Febr.
-4. 1618.
-Which was brought in at the Assizes as euidence against her Sister Margaret.

-    _ The Examination of Margaret Flower, Sister of Phillip Flower▪ &c. about the 22. of Ianuary.
-1618.

-    _ The Examination of Phillip Flower, the 25. of February, 1618. before Francis Earle of Rutland, Francis Lord Willoughby of Ersby, Sr. George Manners, and Sr. William Pelham.

-    _ The Examination of Margaret Flower, at the same time, &c.

-    _ There is another Examination of the said Margaret Flower, taken the fourth of February, 1618. tending to this effect.
-THese Examinations and some others were taken and charily preserued for the contriuing of sufficient
 1. The Examinations of Anne Baker, Ioane Willimot, and Ellen Greene; as followeth, &c.

-    _ The Story followes.

     _ THE EXAMINATION of Anne Baker of Bottesford in the County of Leicester Spinster, taken March, 1.
 1618. by the Right Honourable, Francis Earle of Rutland, Sir George Manners Knight, two of his Maiesties Iustices of the peace for the County of Lincolne, and Samuel Fleming Doctor of Diuinitie, one of his Maiesties Iustices of the peace for the County of Leicester aforesaid.